 Do you have an old stair handrail at home?
-If so, you can consider making your own with a few basic tools.
-It’s not a complicated process, and you’ll have a new handrail at your home in no time at all.
+If so, you can consider making yours with a few basic tools.
+It’s not a hard process, and you’ll have a new handrail at your home in no time at all.

 Then, you can paint or stain your wood before installing the baluster connectors.
-Then, it’s time for you to put everything together!
+Then, it’s time for you to put everything together.
 While you’re installing your stair handrail, you’ll use wood glue to help seal the pieces together.
-Before you know it, you’ll have a brand-new DIY stair handrail, all ready to go!
+Before you know it, you’ll have a brand-new DIY stair handrail, all ready to go.

 DIY Wooden Dresser

 Another great item you can make at home with wood glue is a DIY wooden dresser.
-Best of all, you won’t need any fancy tools to put this together!
+Best of all, you won’t need any fancy tools to put this together.
 To start, you’ll need to gather all of the pieces required – you’ll also need the right saws to get all of the cuts right.

-The wood glue will come in when you’re putting the pieces together.
+The glue will come in when you’re putting the pieces together.
 It’ll help the wood pieces provide a tight seal, and you’ll have a sturdy wooden dresser all built and ready to store some items.
 You can also decorate your dresser by painting it with different colors or adding some designs if you’d like.

 DIY Wooden Toy Box

-Like all other wood projects, you’d need to get started by cutting out all of the pieces of wood required for this project.
+Like all wood projects, start by cutting out all of the pieces of wood required for this project.
 You’ll also need some handy wood glue as you’ll use it to stick some of the pieces together.

 DIY Wood Cake Stand

 You’ll start by arranging the wood slices before using a staple gun to connect the pieces.
 Then, you’ll add some additional slices onto your existing circle with wood glue.
 To finish, you want to glue the base to the circle and allow it to dry for a couple of hours.